 A service-oriented staff provides students and faculty alike with assistance to meet diverse information needs including instruction in the use of the library, reference service, and guidance in pursuing research.
 Arrangements are made for access by students with physical limitation and special needs.
 Students can search a wide variety of local, regional, national, and international databases.
 Electronic access to the world of scholarship is also available through the Internet, and a computerized on-line catalog and daily courier service provide access to the library holdings of the seven private liberal arts colleges in the Twin Cities.
-Appropriately equipped laptop computers can be connected to any of several hundred data ports throughout the building to access these resources.
+In a wireless environment, appropriately equipped laptop computers can be used throughout the building to access these resources.